adamhurm/yj_nearbyglasses_ios/README.md

 The app’s author [Yves Jeanrenaud](https://yves.app) takes no liability whatsoever for this app nor it’s functionality.
 Use at your own risk.
 By technical design, detecting Bluetooth LE devices might sometimes just not work as expected.
 I am no graduated developer.
 This is all written in my free time and with knowledge I tought myself.<br/>
 **False positives are likely.** This means, the app *Nearby Glasses* may notify you of smart glasses nearby when there might be in fact a VR headset of the same manufacturer or another product of that company’s breed.
 It may also miss smart glasses nearby.
 Again: I am no pro developer.<br/>
 However, this app is free and open source (foss), you may review the code, change it and re-use it (under the [license](LICENSE)).<br/>
 The app *Nearby Glasses* does not store any details about you or collects any information about you or your phone.
-There is no telemetry, no ads, and no other nuissance.
+There are no telemetry, no ads, and no other nuisance.
 If you install the app via Play Store, Google may know something about you and collect some stats.
 But the app itsself does not. <br/>
 If you choose to store (export) the logfile, that is completely up to you and your liability where this data go to.
-The logs are recorded only locally and not automatically shared with anyone.<br/>
+The logs are recorded only locally and not automatically shared with anyone.
+They do contain little sensitive data; in fact, only the manufacturer ID codes of BTLE devices encountered.<br/>
 <br/>
 **Use with extreme caution!** As stated before: There is no guarantee, detected smart glasses are really nearby.
 It might be another device looking technically (on the BTLE adv level) similar to smart glasses.<br/>
 Please do not act rashly. **Think before you act upon any messages** (not only from this app).<br/>